DockittDockitt

 The OCR result contains lots of errors and garbled text.

 OCR accuracy depends heavily on scan quality.
-Low-resolution scans (below 150 DPI), pages with heavy shadows, skewed text, or faded ink will produce poor results.
+Low-resolution scans, pages with heavy shadows, skewed text, or faded ink produce poor results.
 If possible, re-scan the document at 300 DPI or higher with good lighting and straight pages.
-The OCR text layer is invisible in most viewers, so errors in the text layer won't affect the visual appearance — but they will affect search accuracy.
+OCR errors affect search accuracy but do not change the visual appearance of the document.

 The OCR process is very slow.

-OCR is computationally intensive — Tesseract analyses every pixel on every page.
-A 50-page document may take a minute or more to process.
+OCR is computationally intensive.
+A 50-page document may take several minutes to process.
 This is normal.
-If the tool times out on very large files, try splitting the PDF into smaller sections and running OCR on each part separately.
+If the tool times out on very large files, split the PDF into smaller sections and run OCR on each part separately, then merge the results.

 After OCR, the file is much larger than the original.